-While scrolling through Pinterest one day, I rediscovered MBTI, the Myers Briggs Type Indicator.
+While scrolling through Pinterest one day, I came across an article on MBTI, the Myers Briggs Type Indicator.

-And as I read back through my new work, I realized that I had somehow managed to bring Thea to life in a way that I was never able to accomplish before I'd nailed down her personality type.
+I no longer wrote from Thea's perspective.
+When I picked up the pen, I became her.
+As I read back through my new work, I realized that I'd managed to bring Thea to life in a way I was never able to accomplish before I'd nailed down her personality type.

-So let me ask you: are you frustrated with your current portrayal of your characters?
+So, let me ask you: are you frustrated with your current portrayal of your characters?
 Know that you don't have to settle for cliché.
-You have an amazing vision for your characters, and you can bring that vision to the page.
+You have an amazing vision for your characters, and you can bring that to the page.
+Here's how!

 Exploring the Myers Briggs Type Indicator...

 This assessment classifies participants into one of sixteen personality types based off of the most relevant indicators of four dichotomies.
-Is that confusing?
-Allow me to explain further...
+Confused?
+Let's break that down.

 Favorite world: Do you prefer to focus on the outer world or on your own inner world?
 This is called Extraversion (E) or Introversion (I).